 Renovation projects, refurbishments, conversions.
 They are all very appealing as property investments but it’s easy to get caught out if you’re new to the game.
-Get up to speed below and don’t ignore these five simple aspects to buying an investment property.
+This article will help you get up to speed by illustrating five essential things YOU MUST consider when you are buying an investment property.

 [00:16] The Mortgage